evkx/evkx.github.io/content/models/kia/ev3/ev3_long_range/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 460 liters.
-With the rear seat down, it is 1250 liters.
+The trunk offers a cargo capacity of 460 liters (16.2 CU FT).
+With the rear seat folded down, this expands to 1250 liters (44.1 CU FT).
 On the roof, you can load up to 75 kg (165.3 lbs).
-Roof rails are standard on this model, making it easy to mount the roof box or rack to the car.
-Under the hood, there is frunk with more storage room.
-This frunk is 25 liters (0.9 CU FT).
-The maxium weight of the car is 2300 kg (5071 lbs), and with the base weight of 1875 kg (4134 lbs), you can max load 425 kg (937 lbs), including driver and passengers.
-Some options can increase the base weight and reduce the maximum loading weight.
+Roof rails are standard for easy mounting of a roof box or rack.
+Additionally, there is a frunk (front trunk) with a storage capacity of 25 liters (0.9 CU FT).

+The vehicle’s maximum weight is 2300 kg (5071 lbs), with a base weight of 1875 kg (4134 lbs).
+This allows for a maximum load of 425 kg (937 lbs), including the driver and passengers.
+Note that some options may increase the base weight and reduce the maximum loading capacity.

-You can order the car with a towbar.
-The maximum total weight on a braked trailer is 750, and on unbraked, it is 300 kg (1653/661 lbs).<div class="mt-3 mb-3">
+A towbar can be added to the vehicle.
+The maximum permissible weight for a braked trailer is 750 kg (1653 lbs), while for an unbraked trailer, it is 300 kg (661 lbs).<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> Kia EV3 </strong>
 </a>